pstirparo/machofile/README.md

 # machofile
-machofile is a module to parse Mach-O binary files, with a focus on malware analysis and reverse engineering.
+**machofile** is a module to parse Mach-O binary files, with a focus on malware analysis and reverse engineering.

-Inspired by Ero Carrera's pefile, this module aims to provide a similar capability but for Mach-O binaries instead.
+Inspired by Ero Carrera's pefile, this module aims to provide similar capabilities but for Mach-O binaries instead.
 Reference material and documentation used to gain the file format knowledge, the basic structures and constant are taken from the resources listed below.

-machofile is self-contained.
+**machofile** is self-contained.
 The module has no dependencies; it is endianness independent; and it works on macOS, Windows, and Linux.

-While there are other mach-o parsing modules out there, the motivations behind developing this one are:
+While there are other Mach-o parsing modules out there, the motivations behind developing this one are:
 - first and foremost, for me this was a great way to deep dive and learn more about the Mach-O format and structures
 - to provide a simple way to parse Mach-O files for analysis
 - to not depend on external modules (e.g. lief, macholib, macho, etc.), since everything is directly extracted from the file and is all in pure python.

-This is still officially out of beta (2025.07.30), but still please let me know if you try or find bugs but also... be gentle ;) code will be optimized and more features will be added.
+This is officially out of beta (2025.07.30), but still please let me know if you try or find bugs but also... be gentle ;) code will be optimized and more features will be added.

 **Current Features:**
 - Parse Mach-O Header